Manu’s Menu

 Instructions

 1. Boil the potatoes with the skin on.
-When cooked and still hot, mash them with a potato ricer.
-Add 1 tbsp of butter, the Parmigiano Reggiano, nutmeg, the egg and salt to taste.
-Mix well and keep aside.
+When they are cooked and still hot, mash them with a potato ricer.
+Add 1 tablespoon of butter, Parmigiano Reggiano, nutmeg, egg, and salt to taste.
+Mix well and set aside.

-2. In the meantime, prepare the pan.
-Grease it well with some butter and coat it with breadcrumbs.
-Make sure it is fully coated, or the pie will stick and you won’t be able to get it out.
+2. Grease the pan with butter and coat it with breadcrumbs.
+Make sure it is fully covered so the pie does not stick.

-3. Put half the potatoes at the bottom of the pan and press them down flat.
-Put the mortadella in one layer and the sliced cheese on the top.
-Finish off with the remaining potatoes.
-Make sure to flatten them well.
+3. Spread half of the potatoes over the base of the pan and press them flat.
+Add the mortadella in one layer, then place the sliced cheese on top.
+Cover with the remaining potatoes and press again to level the surface.

-4. Sprinkle the top with some more breadcrumbs and ½ tbsp of butter cut in small pieces.
+4. Sprinkle more breadcrumbs over the top and add ½ tablespoon of butter, cut into small pieces.

-5. Bake in a pre heated oven at 180°C – 355°F for about 30 minutes, or until the top looks golden brown and slightly crusty.
+5. Bake in a preheated oven at 180°C – 355°F for about 30 minutes, or until the top is golden brown and slightly crusty.

 Share